UCSB-Library-Research-Data-Services/research-computing-data-docs/README.md

 ### Project Structure:

 * DOCS contains the main directories and files in this repository.
 You can start with DOCS/DEVS/00_GETTING_STARTED.md file and proceed in numerical order.
-* After going through 'DEVS' files, you may read the DOCS/04_PANTHEON_WORKFLOW.md and DOCS/05_REQUIREMENTS.md.
 * Now move forward to the files in DOCS/PAGES and feel free to explore the rest of the repository.